Paul Reiffel: Umpiring career

 Reiffel made his first class umpiring debut in the 2004/2005 season after first umpiring in Melbourne grade cricket in 2002.
 Reiffel joined the Cricket Australia National Umpire's Panel in the 2005/2006 season.
 In 2008, he became a member of the International Cricket Council International Panel of ICC Umpires, the first former Australian Test cricketer to do so.
 He made his international on-field umpiring debut in a One Day International match between Australia and New Zealand on 6 February 2009.
 He also umpired in both Tests of the West Indies-New Zealand Test Series in July–August 2012.

 In June 2013, Reiffel was elevated to the Elite Panel of ICC Umpires.
 He was selected as one of the twenty umpires to stand in matches during the 2015 Cricket World Cup.

 On the first day of the fourth Test between India and England at the Wankhede Stadium in Mumbai, Reiffel was hit on the head by a throw from fielder Bhuvneshwar Kumar.
-He left the field and underwent some precautionary tests, which showed that he had not suffered any major injuries.
+He left the field and underwent precautionary tests, which showed that he had not suffered any major injuries.
 The International Cricket Council, however, decided against Reiffel taking any further part in the match.
 He was replaced by Marais Erasmus who was originally the third umpire.

 In April 2019, he was named as one of the sixteen umpires to stand in matches during the 2019 Cricket World Cup.
+In September 2023, he was named as one of the sixteen match officials for 2023 Cricket World Cup.

+During the two year COVID-19 moratorium on matches requiring dual neutral umpires, Reiffel was able to stand for the first time in a match involving Australia after having previously operated as a TV umpire much earlier in his career.
+His first match as a centre umpire was Australia vs India in Adelaide in December 2020.
+He also stood for 3 tests of the 2021–22 Ashes series including the Boxing Day test in his native Victoria, and performed TV umpire duties in the other two matches.
+His last game involving Australia was a pair of tests between Australia & South Africa in 2022-23.

+In 2024 he reached a total of 100 matches umpired either in the middle or as TV umpire and cemented his place as a top tier official that was a preferred choice for the most important test series.
+These included series involving England & India in both nations as well as series in South Africa, and as the TV umpire for the Irish Cricket Team's first ever Test match victory.